 There are two main sorts of internal radiotherapy

-A doctor carefully puts a radioactive metal object known as a source inside your body, into or close to the tumour.
+A doctor or radiographer carefully puts a radioactive metal object known as a source inside your body, into or close to the tumour.
 The source may be a small sealed metal tube, small seeds or metal wires.
-When you have a radioactive implant you may need to stay in hospital in a single room for a few days until the implant is taken out.
+When you have a radioactive implant you may have it as a day case as an outpatient treatment that takes a few hours.
+Or you may need to stay in hospital in a single room for a few days with the implant in place.
 You need to be in a single room so that other people are not exposed to any radiation.
 When the source is removed you are no longer radioactive.

 Some types of radioactive seeds may be left in the body permanently because they only give radiation to a tiny area around them and after a set time, they lose all their radiation.
 Doctors sometimes use this type of treatment to treat early prostate cancer.

 Doctors treat some types of tumour with radioactive liquid.
 You may have the liquid as a drink or by injection into a vein.
 The liquid circulates in the blood and gets absorbed by the tumour cells.
 For some types of tumour the doctor may inject a radioactive liquid into the part of the body containing the tumour, instead of into a vein.